-Care recipients, prospective care recipients or their representatives may request any or all of the above information.
+Residents, prospective residents or their representatives may request any or all of the above information.
 A provider must provide the information within seven days of the request, and the information must be correct at the time of the request.

 Reference: Fees and Payments Principles 2014 (No.2) section 57, section 58